libvmi/libvmi/examples/README.md

 A simple singlestep event interception.
 Also demonstrate how to manually toggle the singlestep once enabled.

-_Note: Not compatible with the new KVM driver_

 ## va-pages

 Displays the current process page tables upon each `CR3` load.

-_Note: Not compatible with the new KVM driver_

 ## wait-for-domain-example

 A Simple example monitoring for domain creation and deletion.

-_Note: Not compatible with the new KVM driver_

 ## vmi-win-guid

 Print the `GUID` and the `PE_HEADER` of the Windows kernel.

-_Note: Not compatible with the new KVM driver_

 ## vmi-win-offsets

 Displays Windows kernel offsets based on a Rekall profile.

-_Note: Not compatible with the new KVM driver_

 ## xen-emulate-response

 Sets an execute memory access trap on a virtual address and emulate the instruction to continue execution.

-_Note: Not compatible with the new KVM driver_